luismalamoc/express-typescript-template/README.md

 # Express TypeScript API Template

-A modular, well-structured Express.js API template built with TypeScript, featuring a clean architecture for building scalable backend applications.
+A well-structured Express.js API template built with TypeScript, featuring a clean architecture for building scalable backend applications with proper separation of concerns.

 ## Project Structure